nyinyi979/state_management/README.md

 - Redux ( since this is a state management project )
 - Redux Persist ( for persisting data after reload )
 - ReactJS

+#Caution
+- if you think there is any error, you can click "Reset data" button on navbar! there shouldn't be any error.